The Physiology of Base Season—with Dr. Iñigo San Millán

 Trevor Connor 52:19

-This is why when I have athletes go out and do these, these, what they consider long slow rides and like eat, eat a lot on that ride, because you’re going to be surprised how quickly you’re going to deplete.
+This is why when I have athletes go out and do these, what they consider long slow rides and like eat, eat a lot on that ride, because you’re going to be surprised how quickly you’re going to deplete.

 Dr. Inigo San Millan 52:30